lifemikey/objectstorage-swift/interacting-in-portal.md

 4. Enter the metadata value in the second text box.
 The metadata value corresponds with the key entered.
 5. Click **Update** to add the metadata.
 Click **Cancel** to cancel the action.

-After you added metadata to a file, files can be located more easily, and metadata values can also be searched when trying to locate a file by using {{site.data.keyword.objectstorageshort}} search functionality.
+After you added metadata to a file, files can be located more easily, and metadata values can also be searched when you're trying to locate a file by using {{site.data.keyword.objectstorageshort}} search function.
 More than one set of metadata can be added.
 Repeat these steps to add more metadata to the same file.

 ## Searching within a Cluster

-In addition to cluster, container, and object interactions, a search can be across the entire cluster, regardless of what level of data is being viewed.
+In addition to cluster, container, and object interactions, you can search across the entire cluster, regardless of what level of data is being viewed.

 1. Access the {{site.data.keyword.objectstorageshort}} screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Enter the search term or terms in the Search field. <br/>